chapmanb/cloudbiolinux/README.md

 ## VirtualBox with vagrant

-Add a base image and boot it up; community Vagrants boxes are available from [http://vagrantbox.es][v3]:
+Add a base image and boot it up; community Vagrant boxes are available from [http://vagrantbox.es][v3]:

         vagrant box add box_name http://path_to_the_image.box